Storm damage insurance

 Weather and storm damage

-If you have a buildings and contents insurance policy for your home, it will almost certainly cover some level of storm and weather damage.
+If you have a buildings and contents insurance policy for your home, it will almost certainly cover some level of weather or storm damage in the UK.

-This means if your home suffers storm and wind damage, your insurance provider should cover the cost of repairs.
-It’s likely that they’ll also be liable for providing a safe place to stay, should you have to leave your home while repair works are carried out.
+This means that if your home suffers storm and wind damage, your insurance provider should cover the cost of repairs.
+It’s likely that they’ll also provide alternative accommodation cover.
+This means you’ll have a safe place to stay if your home is unfit to live in while repair works are carried out.

 What can I claim for after a storm?

-Typically, your home insurance policy can cover the following issues resulting from hail, wind, rain, snow or ice:
+Typically, the storm damage insurance on your policy can cover the following issues resulting from hail, wind, rain, snow or ice:

 Proving storm damage for a claim